stefanzarembinski/EosContracts/doc/blog.md

 ```
 * The same with two functions in *system.h*, namely *assert* and *now*.

-* The formal definition of the *constexpr* function From [cppreference](#http://en.cppreference.com/w/cpp/language/constexpr):
+* The formal definition of the *constexpr* function From :
-    * the function body must be either deleted or defaulted or contain only the following:
-        * null statements (plain semicolons)
-        * static_assert declarations

-        * typedef declarations and alias declarations that do not define classes or enumerations
-        * using declarations
-        * using directives
-        * exactly one return statement.
-In *eoslib/types.hpp* there are *constexpr* functions that do not adhere to the definition, and therefore the cause compile errors like this:
+In *eoslib/types.hpp* there are *constexpr* functions that do not adhere to the formal definition [cppreference](#http://en.cppreference.com/w/cpp/language/constexpr), and therefore the cause compile errors like this:
 ```
 /eos/contracts/eoslib/types.hpp:52:4: error: body of constexpr function ‘constexpr eosio::uint64_t eosio::string_to_name(const char*)’ not a return-statement
     }